Author: Roman Arutyunov, Co-Founder and SVP Products, Xage Security

 Key Benefits

-• Allow the use of native apps to remotely access assets without granting the broad access of VPNs or needing agents—and get the ability to terminate sessions when malicious activity is suspected.
+- Allow the use of desktop or client-server type apps to remotely access assets without granting the broad access of VPNs or needing agents—and get the ability to terminate sessions when malicious activity is suspected.

-• Enable MFA to secure all remote access, including when remote users are connecting their own native apps directly to assets.
+- Enable MFA to secure all remote access, including when remote users are connecting their own locally installed desktop apps directly to assets.

 See how it works in this demo video.